Huntress (Helena Bertinelli): Reception and analysis

 In the view of Michael Eury and Gina Misiroglu, the character of Helena Bertinelli was introduced and given her own series to capitalize on the popularity of the previous Huntress, Helena Wayne, after that character was eliminated in DC's Crisis on Infinite Earths series.
 While The Huntress was cancelled after 19 issues, "the heroine has maintained a profile through numerous guest appearances in other Batman titles", as well as in a number of other media.

-Sophie Bonadè characterized Helena Bertinelli is an ambiguous female character since, unlike the other members of the Bat-Family, she doesn't hesitate to kill.
+Sophie Bonadè characterized Helena Bertinelli is an ambiguous female character since, unlike the other members of the Bat-Family, she does not hesitate to kill.
 Together with her predecessor Helena Wayne she is at the forefront of a very marked increase in the number of female characters in the catalog of the publisher DC Comics in the second half of the 1980s.
 She is a typical character of "Bad Girl Art": She is a woman of action, has an ambiguous morality and is scantily clothed.
-Among the new characters appearing the Batman universe during that time, the Huntress is the only superheroine, and the second female character in the Bat family to get her own comic series.
+Among the new characters appearing in the Batman universe during that time, the Huntress is the only superheroine, and the second female character in the Bat family to get her own comic series.

 Marc DiPaolo called Helena Bertinelli's story a "retreat from psychological darkness into the light" and saw her "as a commentary on the Punisher" and "corrective to his pernicious influence": While she was initially also motivated by revenge, "she was ultimately rehabilitated" and "renounced murder" as a means in her crime fighting.